aldelaro5/Dolphin-memory-engine/README.md

 Then, sign the executable with the following command:

-    codesign --entitlements entitlements.xml -s <certificate name> ./Dolphin-memory-engine
+    codesign --entitlements ../entitlements.xml -s <certificate name> ./Dolphin-memory-engine

-Be sure to replace `<certificate name>` with the name of the newly created certificate and be sure that `entitlements.xml`  is in the directory with the executable (use the file from the link above or the one in the `Source` directory).
+Be sure to replace `<certificate name>` with the name of the newly created certificate and ensure that the path to `entitlements.xml` is correct.

 ## General usage
 Open Dolphin and start a game, then run this program.
 Make sure that this program reports that the Wii-only extra memory is present for Wii games and absent for GameCube games.